 - 1. The following parking lots require a parking permit 24 hours a day:

-- Jarvis/Estes/College View North
+- · Jarvis/Estes/College View North

-- · Deans/Herrick/Cargo/Lowry
+- Deans/Herrick/Cargo/Lowry

-- Powell
+- Powel

-- Feeman/Stevens (special permit)
+- · Feeman/Stevens slanted spots (special permit)

 - College View South (special permit)

 - College View West (special permit)

 - College owned houses (special permit)

 - All fraternity lots (special permit)

-- Pellowe/Merillat/Dawson (guest or standard permit)
+- · Pellowe/Merillat/Dawson (guest or standard permit)

 - · All faculty lots

 - 2. The following parking lots are reserved exclusively for faculty and staff from 7 a.m.
-5 p.m., Monday Friday:
+5 p.m., Monday Friday

 - Valade

 - Mahan

-- · Signed areas of Charles St. lot
+- Signed areas of Charles St. lot

 - Rush and Goldsmith

-- · Cascade Circle
+- Cascade Circle

 - 3. Students with valid parking permits may park in faculty lots from 5 p.m.
 7 a.m., weekdays and all day on weekends.
 Vehicles must be removed by 7 a.m. weekdays to prevent being ticketed, towed or immobilized.

-- 4. The following parking lots are designated for commuters/visitors/guests and as over-flow lots.
+- 4. The following parking lots are designated for commuters/visitors/guests and as overflow lots.
 All vehicles may park in these lots without a permit from 7 a.m.-11 p.m.
 There is NO OVERNIGHT parking in these lots without the proper registration/permit:

-- Dawson/Spencer
+- · Dawson/Spencer

 - Merillat

 - 5. Any parking space that is posted for a specific title (i.e. custodial, building manager, Hall Coordinator, etc.) is reserved exclusively for that person 24 hours a day and no student parking is allowed.

 - 6. The City of Adrian does not allow parking on any city streets between the hours of 3 a.m. and 6 a.m.

-- 7. Students and guests should not drive their vehicles on lawns or walkways at any time; including, when loading or unloading personal property to and from the residence halls.
+- 7. Students and guests must not drive their vehicles on lawns or walkways at any time; including, when loading or unloading personal property to and from the residence halls.
 If you need to park in an unauthorized area to load or unload your vehicle, contact Campus Safety.
 We will allow a reasonable time for you to be parked there.
 If you do not contact us, you are subject to being ticketed.

 - 8. All parking violations are subject to monetary fines, towing and/or having the vehicle immobilized.
-Students wishing to appeal a ticket must do so within 5 days of the ticket issuance date.
-Appeal forms are available at Campus Safety or online.
-The results of your appeal will be reflected on your student account.

-- 9. Permits may only be placed on the vehicle that the permit is registered to.
+Students have 10 days to pay online with a credit/debit card.
+After 10 days the charges will be added to the students account. - Students wishing to appeal a ticket must do so within 10 days of the ticket issuance date.
+To appeal online go to the link found at the bottom of the ticket.
+The link is also available on the Campus Safety website.
+License plate and ticket number are required to log in and appeal.
+An email response will be sent to the student with the results of the appeal. - 9.
+Permits may only be placed on the vehicle that the permit is registered to.
 Altered, forged, or stolen permits may result in judicial actions against the student responsible, as well as revoked parking privileges.
-If you change or replace your vehicle for any amount of time, you must notify Campus Safety to obtain a temporary permit (See

-Temporary Permit section).
-If you do not contact us, you are subject to being ticket-ed

-10. Permits may not be passed between students under any circumstances.
+If you change or replace your vehicle for any amount of time, you must notify Campus Safety to obtain a temporary permit (See Temporary Permit section).
+If you do not contact us, you are subject to being ticketed. - 10.
+Permits may not be passed between students under any circumstances.
 If you move off-campus, your permit becomes invalid, whether you return it or not.
 Do not sell your permit to another student.